 Key Facts

-• Vaginal yeast infections are not considered a sexually transmitted infection (STI).
+- Vaginal yeast infections are not considered sexually transmitted infections (STIs).

-According to the Centers for Disease Control (CDC), about 75% of women get at least one yeast infection during their lifetime and 40-45% will have two or more.
-Some women have many yeast infections.
-Women of all ages can get yeast infections.
+According to the Centers for Disease Control (CDC), about 75% of people born with female reproductive organs get at least one yeast infection during their lifetime, and 40-45% will have two or more.
+Some people have many yeast infections.
+PeopleYeast infections can happen at all ages.

 What causes yeast infections?